alexsnow348/learning-notes/learning-notes/meet-up-and-talk/the-ecb-euro-crisis.md

 	- 01-05-**2004** - Fifth enlargement - Ten new countries join the EU: **Cyprus, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia, and Slovenia**.
 This is the largest enlargement in terms of people and number of countries.
 	- 01-01-**2007** - Sixth enlargement - **Bulgaria** and **Romania** join the EU.
 	- 01-07-**2013** - Seventh enlargement - **Croatia** joins the EU in the most recent enlargement.
+- EU  and the world
+	- The **G7** consists of **Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States**, with the European Union also represented at all G7 meetings.
+	- Joined-army within EU countries might help to be more independent from US
+	-